DroidDevX/BudgetPlanner/README.md

 Home Activity -> CurrentBudgetActivity -> SubtotalActivity

 # Home Activity - Budget list tab
-A fragment defined in the home activity's view pager.
+A fragment is defined in the home activity's view pager.
 This fragment contains a recycler view of budgets that the user has recently created.

 <img src="1.png" width="360">